-I have already written about it after his direct confrontation with Charlie Whiting in Mexico in 2016 and also after his bumper car move against Lewis Hamilton in Baku in 2017:
+We have already written about it after his direct confrontation with Charlie Whiting in Mexico in 2016 and also after his bumper car move against Lewis Hamilton in Baku in 2017:

-I support it!
+We support it!

 Critics may say that Vettel’s behavior harms his responsibility of being a role model.
 I disagree.